shawnchin/jitsi-url-generator/README.md

 See: https://shawnchin.github.io/jitsi-url-generator/

 A simple UI that allows you to make simple customisations and watch how the URL changes.
-It only exposes a small fraction of what is possible with Jitis, but should hopefully help build familiarity which users can then apply to other config values in the whitelist.
+It only exposes a small fraction of what is possible with Jitsi, but should hopefully help build familiarity which users can then apply to other config values in the whitelist.